-5.4.6 Emergency Shelters and Low-Barrier Navigation Centers
+5.4.55.4.6 Emergency Shelters and Low-Barrier Navigation Centers

 Senate Bill 2, enacted in October 2007, requires local governments to identify one or more zoning categories that allow emergency shelters (year-round shelters for people experiencing homelessness) without discretionary review.
 The statute permits the City to apply limited conditions to the approval of ministerial permits for emergency shelters.
 For instance, off-street parking requirements cannot exceed what is required for residential and commercial uses in the same zone.
-The current parking requirement for emergency shelters is one space per four beds, plus one space per employee, which does not exceed requirements within the current zones allowing emergency shelters.
+The current parking requirement for emergency shelters is one space per four beds, plus one space per employee, which does not exceeds requirements within the current zones allowing emergency shelters.-However, Program PP.I-1 (Update the City's Zoning Ordinance and Policies Related to Emergency Shelters, Low-Barrier Navigation Centers, Transitional and Supportive Housing, and Group Care Facilities to Comply with Current Laws) will bring the City's Zoning Code in compliance with State law.